Richardinho/react-hero-app-with-routing/lazy-loading.md

   }

 ```
+##### Verdict
 The react-loadable library works well enough.
-Because the React paradigm is that One route can have many components,  I think it provides a greater degree of granularity as to which components are lazily loaded.
+Because the React paradigm is that one route can have many components,  I think it provides a greater degree of granularity as to which components are lazily loaded.
 With Angular, any one path can only be associated with a single component so is less flexible.